Indigenous feminism

-Indigenous feminism is an intersectional theory and practice of feminism that focuses on decolonization, indigenous sovereignty, and human rights for Indigenous women and their families.
+Indigenous feminism is an intersectional theory and practice of feminism that focuses on decolonization, Indigenous sovereignty, and human rights for Indigenous women and their families.
 The focus is to empower Indigenous women in the context of Indigenous cultural values and priorities, rather than mainstream, white, patriarchal ones.
 In this cultural perspective, it can be compared to womanism in the African-American communities.

 Indigenous communities are diverse.
-While some women continue to hold considerable power within their tribal nations, many others have lost their traditional roles within their communities, while others live outside of traditional communities altogether.
-Women who hold power at home have differing goals from those who are still struggling for basic human rights.
+While some women continue to hold considerable power within their tribal nations and traditional societies, many others have lost their leadership roles within their communities; others may live outside of traditional communities altogether.
+Women who hold power in their communities, or in the world at large, may also have differing goals from those who are still struggling for basic human rights.

-Modern Indigenous feminism has developed as a community and analyses are needed to prioritize the issues faced by Indigenous women.
-Surviving generations of ongoing genocide, colonisation, and racism have resulted in differing priorities for Indigenous women.
+Modern Indigenous feminism has developed as a communal worldview that prioritizes the issues faced by Indigenous women.
+Surviving generations of ongoing genocide, colonisation, and racism have resulted in priorities for Indigenous women that may differ from those of mainstream feminism.
 Mainstream feminists have often been unwilling to prioritize issues which are urgent crises in Indigenous communities.
-For example, the missing and murdered Indigenous women epidemic, forced sterilization of Indigenous women, the struggle for land rights, and the disproportionate sexual victimization of Native American women (MMIW), specifically targeted by white men.
+For example, the Missing and Murdered Indigenous Women (MMIW) crisis, forced sterilization of Indigenous women, the struggle for land rights, and the disproportionate sexual victimization of Native American women by white men.